GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/examples/llama2-7b/README.md

 kubectl exec -it <SAXUTIL_POD> -n <SAXML_NAMESPACE>  -- /bin/bash
 ```

-Several environment variables are pre-set in the `saxutil`` pod, including SAX_CELL and SAX_ROOT, which are set to the name of the Saxml cell and the name of the Saxml root folder, respectively.
-You will use a predefined Llama-2 7B model configuration to deploy the checkpoint.
+Several environment variables are pre-set in the `saxutil` pod, including `SAX_CELL` and `SAX_ROOT`, which are set to the name of the Saxml cell and the name of the Saxml root folder, respectively.
+You will use the predefined Llama-2 7B model configuration to deploy the checkpoint.

 Execute the following commands to deploy the model: